christiskatsouris/Computational-Econometrics-R/README.md

 $$w^{*} = \frac{ \boldsymbol{\Sigma}^{-1} \boldsymbol{1} }{ \boldsymbol{1}^{\top} \boldsymbol{\Sigma}^{-1} \boldsymbol{1} }.$$

-Therefore, for high-dimensional portfolio optimization problems, a challenging problem is the robust estimation of the inverse covariance matrix.
+Therefore, for high-dimensional portfolio optimization problems, a challenging problem is the robust estimation of the inverse covariance matrix (precision matrix).
+In practise since the sample covariance matrix is used as a statistic of the corresponding population covariance matrix, then the resulting 'plug-in' portfolio vector has been widely adopted.
+However a related research question of interest is: How well does such a portfolio perform?
+A first step in this direction is to consider evaluating the portfolio performance - especially when comparing different estimates, using for instance stochastic dominance tests and/or via other portfolio performance measures.
+A second step in tackling this aspect is to investigate the asymptotic properties of the portfolio using different estimators for the covariance matrix by deriving appropriate error bounds.

 ## References